uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 ## Select a branch to update

-Use the digital_all_collections spreadsheet in AdminCollections google drive folder.
+1. Use the digital_all_collections spreadsheet in AdminCollections google drive folder.
-Select a collection that has a value in the `cb_cdm_branch` field.
+2. Select a collection that has a value in the `cb_cdm_branch` field, but no value in the `branch_notes` field.

-## Merge main into branch
+## Merge main branch into the branch you've selected

-1. switch to barnch you want to merge into
+1. In GitHub Desktop, find the branch name and switch to it.
-2. choose a branch to merge into your branch
+2. In the Branches dropdown on GitHub Desktop, click the bottom button that says "Choose a branch to merge into [whatever branch you're on]," and choose the "main" branch.
+Once you select "main," the merge will begin.
-3. select main
-4. accept that there will be conflicting files
+3. In most cases, there will be conflicting files, and you'll need to click a button that accepts this to continue the merge.

 ## Sort out merge conflicts

+GitHub Desktop will list the conflicts you need to resolve before the merge can be committed.
+To resolve them:
-Open the project in VS Code.
+1. Open the project in VS Code and locate and open a file that GitHub desktop says needs to be resolved.
-If you open one of the files with a conflict, you will see the specific conflict areas highlighted, including the old and new content that conflicts.
+2. Scroll down in that file until you see the specific conflict area(s) highlighted, including the old and new content that conflicts.
-VS Code or GitHub Desktop offer tools to try to manage these conflicts, however you might just want to "accept both" and then sort it out manually.
-However, I usually start working on the files without the helpers, since in the fairly complicated conflicts you will find in _config.yml and theme.yml they don't really help.

 Git directly marks the conflicts in the text file by adding a pattern:
     - The top of the conflict has `<<<<<<< HEAD` on its own line, followed by the content in the old version of the file.
     - Next you will see a line of `=======`, followed by the content of the new version of the file.
     - Finally closed by `>>>>>>> branch_name`.

-These marks are just new normal text characters added to the file to mark the conflicts (any magical buttons around those marks are added by Code or GitHub Desktop and aren't part of Git).
+3. VS Code offers tools to try to manage these conflicts: above the highlighted section, you'll see a series of buttons that say `accept current change`, `accept incoming change`, and `accept both`.
+(Note these buttons are added by VS Code and aren't part of Git))
-You could just commit it like that (in which case those marks are just a normal part of the file now) and sort it out later.
-I usually just start manually editing the file, and as a final step manually delete the conflict markers.
+    - `current change` = changes on the current branch
+    - `incoming change` = changes from the main branch
+4. Which option you accept depends on which file you're looking at, so always look carefully at the code before determining which change to accept.
+In many cases, if the file is in the _includes folder, you'll probably accept the `incoming change` option to incorporate general updates to the collectionbuilder template code.
+If the file is in the _data folder, you'd be more likely to accept the `current change`, since these files are likely heavily customized to fit the collection.
+This isn't always the case, though, so take care and don't hesitate to reach out to Olivia to confirm.
+In some cases you might need to `accept both` and then sort it out manually.

-Once you sort out the conflicts on a file, on Code's Git menu you can click the plus sign to move the file from "Merge changes" to "Staged changes" so that it is ready to commit.
+5. Once you sort out the conflicts on a file, save the file.
+When you switch back to GitHub Desktop, you should see that the conflict is resolved, so you can move on to the next conflict following the instructions above.
-At that point you can always click on the "Stages changes" to see the git diff visualized, so you can review the changes to make sure they are correct.
+6. Remember that you can always click on the files you edited in the Changes column of VS Code to see the git diff visualized, so you can review the changes to make sure they are correct.

-current change = customized changes to the branch incoming change = changes from the main branch
+7. After you've sorted out all the conflicts, you can either make a commit or move onto the changes below, whichever makes the most sense to you.
+If there are a lot of files that were changed in the merge, it might make more sense to commit at this point, since you'll be changing more in the steps below and it may be hard to keep track of your changes.

 ## Delete extra files from _data folder (unless this is actually the metadata for the collection you're working on):

+If the following files exist in _data, delete them (unless they are the metadata for the branch!).
 - boxing.csv
 - cities.csv
 - dworshak.csv